What Is Blog Design?

 The Drift blog is another great example of stand-out blog design.

-All of their posts use massive, bold font, emojis and other design elements that look really different from most other B2B blogs.
+All of their posts use a massive, bold font, emojis and other design elements that look really different from most other B2B blogs.

 And if you’re a personal brand, I highly recommend checking out Marie Forleo’s blog.